-Emerging Strategies Comments The Local Walking and Cycling Improvement Plan (LCWiP) The Plan, adopted during 2020, highlights priority projects for investment to help cycling and walking across the Borough.
+Emerging Strategies Comments The Local Walking and Cycling Improvement Plan (LCWiP).
+The Plan is to be adopted during 2020 and will highlight priority projects for investment to help cycling and walking across the Borough.
 Sustainable Transport Improvement Plan (STiP) This Plan is under preparation and once approved will identify key improvements to encourage more sustainable modes of transport and support new strategic growth.
-The new Local Plan for Worthing The Plan, which is due to be adopted in 2021/22, will allocate sites for development and be accompanied by a new Infrastructure Delivery Plan (IDP) which will set out the key infrastructure improvements necessary to support sustainable growth.
-Future Projects Comments Annual Delivery Programme (ADP) The Annual Delivery Programme sets out highways and transport projects for the coming year.
-It brings together funding streams from Highway Maintenance and transport Improvement Grants, supported by other external contributions such as development funding and WSCC corporate capital funding.
-The ADP includes projects from the STiP, Local Transport Investment Programme and Community Highway Schemes.
-Projects include those that are identified to mitigate specific developments and support development in the area.
+The new Local Plan for Worthing The Plan, which is due to be adopted in 2021, will allocate sites for development and be accompanied by a new Infrastructure Delivery Plan (IDP) which will set out the key infrastructure improvements necessary to support sustainable growth.
+Future Projects Comments Annual Delivery Programme (ADP) The Annual Delivery Programme sets out high transport projects for the coming year.
+It brings funding streams from Highway Maintenance and Improvement Grants, supported by other contributions such as development funding ar corporate capital funding.
+The ADP includes protected the STiP, Local Transport Investment Program Community Highway Schemes.
+Projects include are identified to mitigate specific development support development in the area.
 Creative Industries Research has shown that this is a growth sector in the area but there is a lack of affordable floorspace to support and grow this sector in Worthing.
 It is likely that public sector funding including a contribution from CIL would be required to maximise the employment potential from creative and cultural industry.
+Redevelopment of Leisure Centre, Shaftesbury Avenue The emerging Open Space, Sport and Recreation Strategy identifies the need to redevelop this site to provide enhanced indoor sport and recreational facilities.